vim-scraper/vim-scraper.github.com/news/_posts/2011-06-23-picky-about-timezones.md

 Up until last week, GitHub was happy to accept commits with a time zone of -700.
-Now, presumably due to a Git upgrade, they only accept pushes with four digits time zones: -0700.
+Now, presumably due to a Git upgrade, they only accept pushes with four digit time zones: -0700.
 The others are refused.

 Unfortunately, every vim-scripts commit has been generated with a time zone of -700.